Careers

 Duties and Responsibilities:

-1. Complete the asynchronous CI orientation learning modules as required and attend the in-person Faculty-led CI orientation for NUR371.
+- Complete the asynchronous CI orientation learning modules as required and attend the in-person Faculty-led CI orientation for NUR461.

-2. Complete all on-boarding and orientation required by the University as well as the clinical placement site prior to the first clinical shift.
+- Complete all on-boarding and orientation required by the University as well as the clinical placement sites.

-3. Familiarize themselves with and uphold all faculty and University policies related to clinical placements (e.g., CI and Student Absences, Professional Behaviour).
+- Familiarize themselves with and uphold all faculty and University policies related to clinical placements (e.g., CI and student absences, Professional Behaviour).

-7. Encourage an inquiring, theory and evidence-informed approach to nursing practice
+- Encourage an inquiring, theory, and evidence - based approach to nursing practice.

-8. Facilitate interprofessional communication among students and all members of the health care team.
+- Facilitate interprofessional and intraprofessional communication among students and all members of the health care team.

-12. Provide students with ongoing verbal feedback about their progress with meeting the clinical practice expectations for the course.
+- Provide students with ongoing verbal feedback about their progress in meeting the clinical expectations for the course.

-13. Complete and submit an online written final clinical evaluation of each student that highlights students’ learning and progress with meeting the clinical practice expectations for the clinical placement.
+- Complete an online written final clinical evaluation of each student incorporating feedback from all clinical shifts that highlights their learning and progress in meeting the clinical practice expectations for the community placement.

 Qualifications:

-3. Current registration with the College of Nurses of Ontario as a Registered Nurse or Registered Nurse in the Extended Class
+- Current registration with the College of Nurses of Ontario as a Registered Nurse or Registered Nurse in the Extended Class.

 Note to Graduate Students: